WAYS TO BUILD A CULTURE OF CONTINUOUS LEARNING

 Some more ways to promote continuous learning

 - Set Employee Goals – It’s important to have a proposal for how employees will use what they’ve learned.
 Managers should have an open discussion with the employee to convey the purpose and expected results and to create an initial plan for using what the employee learns.

 - Encourage Innovation – One of the results of continuous learning programs is solving problems through innovation.
 This way employees will enjoy having the liberty to analyze what’s possible and to make mistakes within clearly defined guidelines.
 Effective solutions can have a significant impact on your business by improving efficiency and increasing productivity.

-- Suggest External Networking – Talking with individuals in similar roles outside of your organization helps in analyzing challenges and opportunities through a different perspective.
-Employees may even gather some lessons learned that will help them get to a better result faster.
+- Suggest External Networking – Talking with individuals in similar roles outside of your organization helps in analyzing challenges and opportunities from a different perspective.
+Similarly, employees may even gather some lessons learned that will help them get to a better result faster.

 - Support Career Development – If your organization approves internal talent movement, then learning and development should help employees find and create the right path for their careers.
 This allows employees to take advantage of learning opportunities that don’t necessarily fit in their present role so they can prepare to move to a different role within the organization.
 Set your program up for success by showing employees at all levels that your program is relevant, thorough, and accessible.

 - Facilitate Mentoring – Create a culture of continual learning in which having a coach is the norm, and individuals interested in coaching and those interested in being mentored can connect with each other easily.
 Additionally, provide guidelines on expectations for the mentoring relationship and what it looks like if done properly.